antonrh/anydi/docs/concepts.md

     # Request-scoped resources are cleaned up on exit
 ```

-## Putting It All Together
+## How it all works together

-Here's how all these concepts work together:
+Here is an example that shows how all concepts work together:

 ```python
 from typing import Iterator